GetDKAN/dkan/docs/admin/dkan_apis.rst

 For any Resource imported to the Datastore, click Manage the Datastore.
 Then click the Data API button to get information about the Resource.

 You won't perform API queries from here, but you can get linked to a sample query and find :ref:`documentation for more instruction<datastore API>` on how to use the Datastore API.
 The image below is the information returned on a sample query of the Granicus Open Data Datastore using the Datastore API.

-The query below shows the results in a "raw" form.
-This is generally more difficult to read, but it is what appears with a standard query.

 .. figure:: ../images/site_manager_playbook/DKAN_APIs/datastore_api_output_unformatted.png
    :alt: unformatted datastore API query